zweiein/openAlgo/MultiCharts/Signals & Strategies/Triple XMA Displaced Exit/README.md

-# Triple Exponential Moving Average Displace Exit #
+# Triple Exponential Moving Average Displaced Exit #
 ## Signal description: ##

 Sets liquidation based on a triple smoothed exponential moving average with the ability to displace.